pivot-access-ltd/bma-offline-docs/originals/maas-installation.md

 <a
 href="https://discourse.maas.io/uploads/default/original/1X/472ce8e02273187370565e3d40175fe0ea8e351e.jpeg" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/472ce8e02273187370565e3d40175fe0ea8e351e.jpeg"></a>

-<p>If you have an SSH key associated with your launchpad or github accounts, you can enter the username here to include the key.
-For launchpad, just enter <code>lp:username</code>, and for github, enter <code>gp:username</code> at the prompt.
+<p>If you have an SSH key associated with your launchpad or github accounts, you can enter the username here to use the associated key.
+For launchpad, just enter <code>lp:username</code>, and for github, enter <code>gh:username</code> at the prompt.
 In both cases, the actual username has to be supplied after the <code>lp:</code> or <code>gh:</code> prefix. </p>

 <p>If you don't have a key associated with either of these services, you will have an opportunity to paste your public key into the MAAS SSH key list, after you've started MAAS for the first time as part of the welcome screens.</p>